ItsukiKigoshi/docs.cimetier.org/src/content/docs/guides/whatsthis.md

 description: A guide in your cimetier docs site.
 ---

-This is my personal documentation site for legally exploiting my thoughts.
+This is my personal documentation site for legally exposing my thoughts.

 ## Further reading